JordanViknar/Noiseclapper-Argos/README.md

 | Life Q20 | ? |
 | Life Q10 | X |

-If your device works despite not being marked as supported, don't hesitate to create an issue or a pull request. *(I suppose the Q10 is not supported because it seems to lacks Active Noise Cancelling.)*
+If your device works despite not being marked as supported, don't hesitate to create an issue or a pull request. *(I suppose the Q10 is not supported because it seems to lack Active Noise Cancelling.)*

 ## Requirements
 - GNOME Shell + Argos (or BitBar ?)